apache/apisix/docs/en/latest/plugins/multi-auth.md

 The `multi-auth` Plugin is used to add multiple authentication methods to a Route or a Service.
 It supports plugins of type 'auth'.
 You can combine different authentication methods using `multi-auth` plugin.

-This plugin will go through the list of auth plugins configured in `auth_plugins` field until the request is sucesfully authenticated.
-That means route can be shared between different consumers using different auth methods.
-If a consumer is using basic, he would be able to authenticate using basic, if another user uses jwt, he would be able to authenticate using jwt.
+This plugin provides a flexible authentication mechanism by iterating through the list of authentication plugins specified in the `auth_plugins` attribute.
+It allows multiple consumers to share the same route while using different authentication methods.
+For example, one consumer can authenticate using basic authentication, while another consumer can authenticate using JWT.

 ## Attributes